ryan-neil/react-resources/README.md

   useEffect(() => {
     // 2. save local storage data ('items') localStorage.setItem('todolist', JSON.stringify(items));
-  }, [items]);
+  }, [ items ]);

   // 3. remove 'setStateAndSaveItemsLocally' function

 ...
 ```

 1. Here we're adding a _short circuit_ operator with an empty array.
 This is for the new users coming in who don't have a todo list yet, they receive an empty array.
-So, anytime `items` changes we will save them to local storage.

 2. We then move the logic for saving items up into the `useEffect` Hook and we pass `items` to the `setItem` method because it will be the current state we will be saving to local storage.
-So, anytime 'items' changes we will save them to local storage.
+So, anytime `items` changes we will save them to local storage.
 \
 \
 Instead of loading everything at the beginning, we're just looking at the state of the `items` and if the state changes we save `items` to local storage to be pulled back into action next time the page loads.